 Decentralizing and crowd-sourcing of the platform on the blockchain will allow anyone to submit and validate URLs, apps, bots, etc. It consists of the end-user participant system ChainKit which provides an interface for parties to submit, validate and dispute URI classifications; a decentralized blockchain registry to record all ledger transactions relating to URIs and which utilizes smart contracts for the management of required entry conditions, digital ledgers, and Token mechanics; and a synchronization system called HyperChain which links blockchain registry and the ChainKit to help eliminate latency issues with write transactions.

-The pricing for Slack customers depend on the size of the team, but to start with, customers can try the solution for free for seven days, after which they can pay $10 per month for a team of up to 10 users, $15 - $1000+ per month for growing teams of between 15 - 4000 or more users, and $25 - $175 per month for cryptocurrency communities of between 100 and +10,000 users.
+The pricing for Slack customers depends on the size of the team involved, but to start with, customers can try the solution for free for seven days, after which they can pay $10 per month for a team of up to 10 users, $15 - $1000+ per month for growing teams of between 15 - 4000 or more users, and $25 - $175 per month for cryptocurrency communities of between 100 and 10,000 users or more.